Do you agree with any of the following statements?

 The Bible indicates that there is only one way that a person can be certain that he (or she) will spend eternity with God.
 This can be accomplished by complying with the two following steps:

 - Each individual must genuinely repent for their sins (i.e., sincerely desire to turn from sin and to live in accordance with God’s will).
-[See “The Importance of Genuine Repentance” in the Appendix to our article entitled “What Must a Person Do to Be Assured of Eternal Salvation?”]
+[For a discussion of genuine repentance, click on “What Must a Person Do to Be Assured of Eternal Salvation?” and scroll down to the Appendix, which discusses the importance of genuine repentance.]

 - Each individual must personally trust in only Jesus Christ in order to have eternal life with God.
 Although good works are not necessary to have eternal life, every person who trusts in Jesus Christ for eternal life should have a desire to do good works as an expression of their love and appreciation for God.